Gambling, Guide

 Avoided Numbers

 Western players avoid 13 out of triskaidekaphobia (fear of 13).
 East Asian players tend to avoid 4 (homophonous with “death” in Mandarin and Cantonese) and favor 8 (homophonous with “prosperity”).
-0 and 00 are seen as “house numbers” and rarely bet on by recreational players.
-Numbers like 3, 6, and 34 carry no superstition for or against — they simply attract fewer emotional chips and therefore appear less often in player surveys of “favorite” numbers.
+Numbers like 3, 6, and 34 carry no superstition for or against – they simply attract fewer emotional chips and appear less often in player surveys.

 The Physical Wheel Sequence: Why Numbers Aren’t in Order

-The numbers on a roulette wheel are NOT arranged in numerical order (0–36).
-Instead, they follow a specific sequence designed to randomize clusters and prevent mechanical bias.
+The numbers on a roulette wheel are not arranged in numerical order.
+They follow a specific sequence designed to randomize clusters and prevent mechanical bias.

 European/French Wheel Clockwise Order